-If the vacancy is created by the termination/resignation of an employee, first decide if you want to fill the position as it is or change it before beginning the recruitment process.
-Review the position description and make changes as appropriate to ensure you are recruiting for the skills needed and to ensure the duties listed match the duties the employee is expected to perform.
+If the vacancy is created by the termination/resignation of an employee, first decide if the position can be posted without changes or if it should be updated to meet the current needs of the department.
+Review the position description and make changes as appropriate to ensure UHCL is recruiting for the skills needed and to ensure the duties listed match the duties the employee is expected to perform.
 It is vital the Job Analysis Questionnaire (JAQ) entail the most current information, is clearly written, and provides as much detail as possible to assist in proper recruitment.
 If recruiting for a new position, a new JAQ must be created.
 Items to remember include: